-As mentioned above in chapter I, two of the main shortcomings of such private ordering concern a change of mind by one of the progenitors, the parties to the contract, and unforeseeable/changed circumstances.
-These two contractual drawbacks can totally deprive contractual ordering of advantages and render the whole contract void, or at least dramatically challenge its enforceability.
+As mentioned above in Section 1, two of the main shortcomings of such private ordering concern a change of mind by one of the progenitors, the parties to the contract, and unforeseeable/changed circumstances.
+These two contractual drawbacks can totally deprive contractual ordering of any of its advantages and render the whole of the contract void, or at least dramatically impair its enforceability.
 I turn now to exploring the relational contract and its main aspects, which may assist us enormously in resolving these contractual problems.

 Relational Contract

-This theory, arguably a branch of relational ethics, emerged in the 1970s as a reaction to classical contract law’s limitations; some even argue that it is a “mirror image” of the old contract model and the answer to real-world situations that arise.
+This theory, arguably a branch of relational ethics, emerged in the 1970s as a reaction to classical contract law’s limitations; some even argue that it is a “mirror image” of the traditional contract model and the answer to current real-world situations that arise.
 The relational contract theory was fueled by the criticism of Ian R. Macneil following empirical studies on the gap between the initial contractual rights and obligations, and those that are eventually applied during the contract’s performance.

-Classical contract law traditionally conceived the ideal contractor as a self-sufficient, informed and autonomous agent, who is free to contract with everyone and to dictate his own stipulations as he wishes.
+The conception of the ideal contractor under classical contract law was a self-sufficient, informed and autonomous agent, who is free to contract with everyone and to dictate his own stipulations as he wishes.
 The keystone of this conception is the separateness and individual autonomy of each party to the contract and not the values of connection and relationship.
-The values promoted by this classical theory are therefore self-interest, free markets, self-sufficiency and own-profit maximization.
-Contrarily, the relational contract emphasizes the relational dimension of the contracting process, which is characterized by cooperation, trust, flexibility and even altruism.
+The values promoted by this classical theory are therefore self-interest, free markets, self-sufficiency, and personal profit maximization.
+In contrast, the relational contract emphasizes the relational dimension of the contracting process, which is characterized by cooperation, trust, flexibility and even altruism.

-It is designed to promote other values that are central to our flourishing as human beings: mutuality, relationships and interdependency.
+The relational contract is designed to promote other values that are central to our flourishing as human beings: mutuality, relationships, and interdependency.
 We should not treat the other party as merely a source of potential profit, but rather as a vulnerable person with whom we should contract fairly.
 We should ensure fairness and be sensitive to the context of the relationship accompanying any given contract.
 The contract should promote a relationship with fair sharing of the gains and losses, acting in good faith by recognizing each other’s vulnerability, and cooperating with each other through any hardship either may encounter.

 Indeed, many sociologists and psychologists also contend that there are extrinsic relational factors that influence the contract’s performance, primarily the importance of keeping promises, consideration of the other’s needs, and the parties’ readiness to cooperate.
-This pertains not so much to discrete short-term transactional contracts as to long-term contracts between two stable contracting parties, which represent a long-term extra-contractual relationship that develops mutual interests, expectations, and interdependency.
-The unique long-term relationship, which may be driven by public values such as justice, solidarity, dependency and fairness, requires close cooperation and even altruistic motivations.
+This pertains less to discrete short-term transactional contracts than it does to long-term contracts between two stable contracting parties, which represent a long-term extra-contractual relationship that develops mutual interests, expectations, and interdependency.
+The unique long-term relationship, which may be driven by public values, such as justice, solidarity, dependency and fairness, requires close cooperation and even altruistic motivations.

 According to the common relational contract theory, the interdependency of the parties causes them to assign less weight to the initial planning and documentation of the contract and its stipulations, and more weight to the flexible, reciprocal, and solidary behavior of the two sides.
 This means that the agreement is dynamic and should not be inspected solely at the moment of its execution, but throughout its performance as well.
-When changed circumstances occur, the sides should consider each other’s needs and not insist on following the initial agreement.
+When changed circumstances occur, the sides should consider each other’s needs and not insist on following the terms of the initial agreement.
 Instead, they should adjust the agreement to new circumstances in recognition of the dynamic and flexible character of the modern contract.